-Figure 5-9 Median household income in Kennebunkport compared to Maine and the US, adjusted for inflation to 2018 dollars using the Consumer Price Index (ACS 2018 5-yr estimates; CPI Northeast - Size class B/C, not seasonally adjusted and US City Average, not seasonally adjusted) The estimated MHI for householders age 25 to 44 is \$106,406, compared to \$94,865 for 45 to 64-year-olds and \$61,667 for householders age 65 and over.
-16 It is possible that the recent decline in income is attributable to a smaller population of high-earning younger individuals.
-1 Cost Of Living According to one cost of living calculator, which determines how much it costs to maintain a standard of living from one place to the next, the cost of living index in Kennebunkport is 149, or approximately 50% more than the national average.
-This reflects the cost of food, housing, utilities, transportation, health, taxes, and housing cost (Source: bestplaces.net). trusts; Social Security or Railroad Retirement income; Supplemental Security Income (SSI); public assistance or welfare payments; retirement, survivor, or disability pensions; and all other income.
-(Source: ACS Definitions) ^a "Total income" is the sum of the amounts reported separately for wage or salary income; net selfemployment income; interest, dividends, or net rental or royalty income or income from estates and Employment Approximately 63% of the population of Kennebunkport that is age 16 and over is in the labor force.
+Figure 5-10 Median household income in Kennebunkport compared to Maine and the US, adjusted for inflation to 2021 dollars using the Consumer Price Index (ACS 2020 5-yr estimates; CPI Northeast - Size class B/C, not seasonally adjusted and US City Average, not seasonally adjusted) ^a "Total income" is the sum of the amounts reported separately for wage or salary income; net self-employment income; interest, dividends, or net rental or royalty income or income from estates and trusts; Social Security or Railroad Retirement income; Supplemental Security Income (SSI); public assistance or welfare payments; retirement, survivor, or disability pensions; and all other income.
+(Source: ACS Definitions) Cost Of Living According to one cost of living calculator, which determines how much it costs to maintain a standard of living from one place to the next, the cost of living index in Kennebunkport is 149, or approximately 50% more than the national average.
+This reflects the cost of food, housing, utilities, transportation, health, taxes, and housing cost (Source: bestplaces.net).
+Employment Approximately 58% of the population of Kennebunkport that is age 16 and over is in the labor force.
 This population includes people that are either employed or unemployed and seeking work.
-Ninetynine percent of the labor force is employed.
-The Bureau of Labor Statistics reports that the average annual unemployment rate in 2018 for York County was 3.0%, 17 while the seasonally adjusted unemployment rate for Maine is 2.9.
-18 Around 10% of workers ages 16 and over work at home in Kennebunkport, which is down from around 15% in 2010.19 Nearly 90% of residents work within the state of Maine, while 74% work in York County.
-As efforts to reduce energy consumption and greenhouse gas emissions associated with vehicle miles traveled increase, it is likely the proportion of people working from home will grow, provided that workers have access to reliable high-speed broadband.
+Approximately 2.5% of the population age 16 and over is unemployed.16 The Bureau of Labor Statistics reports that the average annual unemployment rate in 2021for York County was 4.5%,17 while the seasonally adjusted unemployment rate for Maine is 4.518 The percentage of workers ages 16 and over who worked at home fell from 2010 to 2015 to around 8%, then increased significantly in 2020 to 22%.19 This likely reflects an increase in people working from home due to the COVID-19 pandemic.
+Nearly 93% of residents work within the state of Maine, while 79% work in York County and 7.4% work in town.20 As efforts to reduce energy consumption and greenhouse gas emissions associated with vehicle miles traveled increase, it is likely the proportion of people working from home will grow, provided that workers have access to reliable high-speed broadband.
 Other factors such as presence of shared workspace, the availability of public transportation, and the availability of affordable housing near jobs will also affect the region's ability to reduce GHG emissions associated with commuting.
 Additional information on employment, occupation, and industry is included in the Economy Chapter.
 Commuting patterns are discussed further in the Transportation Chapter.
-Educational Attainment Kennebunkport has an exceptionally high level of educational attainment compared to the state average (Figure 5-10).
-Over 99% of the population over age 25 are high school graduates or higher and 58% have a bachelor's degree or higher.
-In comparison, 92% of Maine residents are high school graduates or higher and 31% have a bachelor's degree or higher.
-20 The effect of this higher level of education is reflected in the town's high median household income.
+Educational Attainment Kennebunkport has an exceptionally high level of educational attainment compared to the state average (Figure 5-11).
+Over 99% of the population over age 25 are high school graduates or higher and 54% have a bachelor's degree or higher.
+In comparison, 93% of Maine residents are high school graduates or higher and 32% have a bachelor's degree or higher.21 The effect of this higher level of education is reflected in the town's high median household income.